 The 2nd edition is the last version with no involvement from anyone other than the original authors (Graham assisted by Dodd), and is also recommended by Buffett.
 The 3rd edition is a good alternative for readers who prefer the latest version by the original authors that's currently in print.
 The 4th edition is ideal for readers who want the final word on the subject by the original authors.

 Note: Previous editions of The Intelligent Investor appear to be more faithful to Graham as well.

 What Buffett Says

-Buffett recommends the 2nd edition, saying that's the last version with no influence by anyone other than Graham (and Dodd assisting him).
+Buffett recommends the 2nd edition of Security Analysis, saying that was the last version with no influence by anyone other than Graham (with Dodd assisting him).